 The New Hampshire Federation was active throughout the 80’s and early 90’s, then went into “inactive” mode for several years.
 Its primary activity was the annual conference in March, with winter conferences held as well; some “old-timers” may remember some good times at Waterville Valley.
 There were actually two chapters of the “old Federation” – Merrimack Valley and Seacoast.
 Some may recall that there was a North Country chapter as well, although that has not yet been verified by our research department.
 Student chapters once existed at our Institutions of Higher Education (IHEs), specifically Keene and Rivier.

 As of the Fall of 2019, there are 250 active members in New Hampshire.
-The current revival of CEC in New Hampshire is sponsored by the NH Association of Special Education Administrators, which has 190 members across the State (some of whom also belong to CEC, with 46 CEC members also members of CASE – there is no requirement for a CASE member to be a member of NHASEA, nor is there any requirement for a member of NHASEA to be a member of CEC or CASE.
-However, you must be a member of CEC in order to join CASE, since CASE is one of the 17 divisions of CEC.
+The current revival of CEC in New Hampshire is sponsored by the NH Association of Special Education Administrators, which has 190 members across the State (some of whom also belong to CEC), There are many divisions that are available for additional professional development and participation.
+For example, Council of Administrators for Special Education (CASE), which has recently aligned with NHASEA with 46 members.

 Goals for CEC-NH